kallaway/100-days-of-code/log.md

 **Today's Progress**: Refreshed myself via FreeCodeCamp lessons on Concatenating strings w/ plus(+) operators, w/ the plus equals(+=) operator, w/ variables.
 Appending variables to strings w/ (+=).
 Finding the length of a string (.length). & using bracket notation[] to find a character in a string.

+**Thoughts:** Refreshing on the past material is coming along better.
+I realize it helps for me to not only type the code on a web browser/computer, but to also write it down on pen and paper.

 **Link to work:** https://twitter.com/AllStar_H_/status/990235301867081728

 Day 3: April 30, 2018- Monday

 **Today's Progress**: Refreshed on String Immutability.
 Using Bracket Notation to find the Nth character in a string.
 Using Bracket Notation to find the last character in a string.
 Using Arrays to store multiple values in one var.
 How to access Array Data w/ Indexes(Zero Based).

+**Thoughts:** This material which I have refreshed on today I remember a majority of it.

 **Link to work:** https://twitter.com/AllStar_H_/status/991140768978030593